six2six/fixture-factory/README.md

 ### Processors

-You can also create `Processors` that will be executed after the object is created.
-For example, you may want to persist the created object in your database after it is created.
-If you are using Hibernate, we already have a `HibernateProcessor` that persists all created objects into database using Hibernate.

-	Fixture.from(Client.class).uses(new HibernateProcessor(session)).gimme("valid");

-The above code will generate a "valid" Client and persist to database using Hibernate.
-e.g.: Client template has one `valid` Address, Fixture-Factory will generate all Client's properties and when it finds the `address` property, it will generate the `valid` Address, execute the `HibernateProcessor` that will save it to the database and set it into Client's `address` property.
-After generate the Client object, it will execute the `HibernateProcessor` that will persist it to the database.

-You can also implement your own `Processors`.
-Just need to implement the `#execute` method of the `Processor` interface.
+Fixture-Factory comes with a simple mechanism to execute custom logic after the generation of each object.

+To do so, implement the Processor interface:

  	public class MyCustomProcessor implements Processor {
    		public void execute(Object object) {
      		//do something with the created object
    		}
  	}

+And use it:

+	Fixture.from(SomeClass.class).uses(new MyCustomProcessor()).gimme("someTempalte");

+The #execute method will be called for each object that Fixture-Factory generates.
+For instance, if a Client has an Address, the framework will generate the Address, call #execute with the generated Address as argument, set the Address into the Client, call #execute with the generated Client as argument and then return it.

+In case you want to persist the generated object in your database and you are using Hibernate, we already have a `HibernateProcessor` that persists all created objects using the provided session:

+	Fixture.from(Client.class).uses(new HibernateProcessor(session)).gimme("valid");

 ### Relationship (one-to-one and one-to-many)